Where I come from

 I’m completely confident that God desired that I teach at Multnomah.
 Prior to being hired, my entire interaction with the school had been to drop off a resume a year before I graduated from doctoral studies.
 Then, on the eve of my doctoral graduation, out of the blue and almost a year later I received an inquiry about my availability for a teaching interview.
 I was psyched!
 Within a few weeks, I had been hired and have thanked God for such a blessing ever since.
 The timing was perfect, and the job is all I could ever want.

 Current ministry outside class

 I am dedicated to the priority of the local church in the life of the believer.
-For this reason, I make a point of teaching consistently in our small church’s Adult Ed and Bible Study programs.
+For this reason, I make a point of offering my teaching a preaching gifts to the church as needed.
 Additionally, I have always enjoyed music and using my skills to serve the church, so I also serve in the music ministry.
 I hold this weekly ministry to be the highest calling of the Christian, ministering to other believers we rub shoulders with on a consistent basis.
 However, I also make a point of using my teaching gift as often as I have opportunity and time, so I will on occasion teach when other invitations are proffered.

 Education and research

 My doctoral work focused on the New Testament (1 John) and how we understand information and form ideas from written texts.
 Although this is still of great interest to me, and influences my teaching of Bible Study Methods, I have, in the last few years, found myself especially interested in the believer’s practice of prayer.
 Consequently, I have written one book on prayer (When God Says, ‘No’ — Reshaping Prayer and Learning to Listen) and am in the process of writing another addressing a different facet of prayer.